 Disco Cha Cha is a full service music supervision company that includes production and extends to solutions for all music licensing and production needs, including: music supervision, licensing, original composition, events production, talent procurement and general production consulting.
 With expertise that also extend to production within the film and broadcast world.

 Our combined history and contacts within the music realm not only provide our clients with great working liaisons with major and indie labels and publishers, but also direct relationships with prime artists and composers themselves.
-We pride ourselves in collaborating and bringing together the best talent and securing quality resources despite budgets and challenging new media.
+We pride ourselves on collaborating and bringing together the best talent and securing quality resources despite budgets and challenging new media.

 Lilah Obregon-Wilson – Music Supervisor

 Post-Lucky Cat, Lilah brought her music relationships and legal expertise (JD, Benjamin N. Cardozo School of Law ’01) into the world of advertising first; as a Music Producer/Supervisor at a music house in NYC and then on to J. Walter Thompson, where she was made head of the Music and Radio Department (2009).
 Wilson was the key point person for anything music-related going through the agency — including: creative development, budgeting, clearance and production on major campaigns and new business pitches.
 Her JWT clients included: Microsoft Bing, Rolex, Smirnoff, Macy’s and Royal Caribbean among many others.
-She then moved on to freelance, developing a roster of clients to include: Baron and Baron, Michael Kors., Coach, Estée Lauder and Vogue.
+She then moved on to freelance, developing a roster of clients to include: Baron and Baron, Michael Kors, Coach, Sephora, Estée Lauder and Vogue.